saiprasadreddy33/weekday-jobsapi/README.md

 # Jobs Listing using Weekday API

-**This project is a candidate application platform that allows users to view job listings, filter jobs based on various criteria, and implement infinite scroll for a seamless browsing experience.
-The platform provides a user-friendly interface for viewing and applying to jobs.**

-# Jobs Listing using Weekday API

 **This application is a candidate application platform that allows users to view job listings, filter jobs based on various criteria, and implement infinite scroll for a seamless browsing experience.
 The platform provides a user-friendly interface for viewing and applying to jobs.**

 ## API Reference